- What is Beard Balm?

 What constitutes a balm, is that its a waxy blend of buttery fats, melted and blended into a variety of oils, and then poured into a tin.

 When the mixture cools inside the tin, the end result is beard balm.
-And in theory, this thick waxy beard butter can be used to nourish the facial hair, more so than oil, although each of them has their specific uses.
+And in theory, this thick waxy beard butter can be used to nourish and soften the facial hair, more so than oil, although each of them has their specific uses.

 Sadly; many manufacturers go way over-board with their search for “premium-sounding” oils and end up filling their tins with polyunsaturated vegetable oils that are prone to lipid peroxidation.